 So now Daniel is changing all the diapers.
 You might think he’d be grouchy about having to do this chore he dislikes so much.
 You might think he’d take advantage of the disposables’ super-absorbency by changing as infrequently as he possibly could.
 You might think he’d be blundering around, doing it all wrong, and I’d have to jump in to rescue my little pookums from improper diapering.

 Nothing like that has happened!
 Daniel is managing diapering so well that I simply don’t have to think about it, leaving more time for taking care of myself.
 He’s been really good at remembering to check her diaper at appropriate times and change if necessary.
-He’s been using her usual cloth wipes (both of us hate the slimy feeling of disposable wipes) and he decided when it was time to wash them and merely asked my opinion about whether they truly needed the complete washing procedure I use when they’re mixed into a load of diapers or could just have a hot wash and go into the dryer.
+He’s been using her usual cloth wipes (both of us hate the slimy feeling of disposable wipes) and he decided when it was time to wash them; he merely asked my opinion about whether they truly needed the complete washing procedure I use when they’re mixed into a load of diapers or could just have a hot wash and go into the dryer.
 When Lydia developed a rash, Daniel promptly began trying the various creams and then put her back in cloth diapers part-time to see if that would help–and the first I knew of it was when I noticed she was wearing cloth again, because he was just handling it without troubling me.
 Who will wash those cloth diapers?
 He will.
 He is on the job!

 It’s a huge relief to be able to hand off this job (and several others) while I’m in pain and just getting dressed and going to and from work consumes most of my energy!
 Daniel isn’t resenting it because it’s only temporary.
 Okay, sometimes there’s a particularly horrible diaper, and he’s making faces and re-washing his hands for a few minutes, and he’d like me to entertain Lydia while he recovers–well, I don’t need to roll my eyes at his “drama” over something I’ve been enduring routinely all her life; I can feel empathy instead and give him the “thank you” that I like to hear at those moments.